ivanandriollo/swift-buildpack/README.md

 4.0
 ```

-Please note that the swift_buildpack installed on Bluemix **caches** the following versions of the Swift binaries:
+Please note that the swift_buildpack installed on the IBM Cloud **caches** the following versions of the Swift binaries:

 - `4.0`
 - `3.1.1`

-If you'd like to use a different version of Swift [that is not cached] on Bluemix, you can specify it in the `.swift-version` file.
-Please be aware that using a Swift version that is not cached increases the provisioning time of your app on Bluemix.
+If you'd like to use a different version of Swift [that is not cached] on the IBM Cloud, you can specify it in the `.swift-version` file.
+Please be aware that using a Swift version that is not cached increases the provisioning time of your app on the IBM Cloud.

-The [manifest.yml](https://github.com/IBM-Swift/swift-buildpack/blob/develop/manifest.yml) file contains the complete list of the Swift versions that are cached on Bluemix.
+The [manifest.yml](https://github.com/IBM-Swift/swift-buildpack/blob/develop/manifest.yml) file contains the complete list of the Swift versions that are cached on the IBM Cloud.

 Since there are frequent Swift language changes, it's advised that you pin your application to a specific Swift version.
 Once you have tested and migrated your code to a newer version of Swift, you can then update the `.swift-version` file with the appropriate Swift version.

 ### Installing additional system level dependencies
 Many Swift applications will not require the installation of any additional libraries.
 It's very common for today’s applications to have dependencies only on services that provide REST interfaces to interact with them (e.g., Cloudant, AlchemyAPI, Personality Insights, etc.).

 However, since dependencies vary from application to application, there could be cases when additional system packages may be required to compile and/or execute a Swift application.
-To address this need, the IBM Bluemix buildpack for Swift supports the installation of Ubuntu trusty packages using the `apt-get` utility.
+To address this need, the IBM Cloud buildpack for Swift supports the installation of Ubuntu trusty packages using the `apt-get` utility.
 You can specify the Ubuntu packages that the should be installed by including an `Aptfile` in the root directory of your Swift application.
 Each line in the Aptfile should contain a valid Ubuntu package name.
 For instance, if your application has a dependency on the `jsonbot` package, then your Aptfile should look like this:

 ```shell
 $ cat Aptfile